T3m3z/spotprices2ha/README.md

 You can use sensor "SHF Cheapest period start" to run action at the start of cheapest N hours.
 Number of hours can be set with slider "SHF Cheapest period hours".
 See example below:
 ![Example Time Trigger based on Datetime helper](/img/example-time-trigger.png)

+## Visualization of the price data

+After you have completed the installation, you can visualize the price data by installing chart code

+1. Download apexcharts-card.js from here: https://github.com/RomRider/apexcharts-card/releases/tag/v2.0.1
+2. Access folder /config again by using File Editor.
+3. Create a new folder called www and upload apexcharts-card.js to the newly created folder.
+4. Go to HomeAssistant "homepage" > press three dots at top right > Edit Dashboard > again press the three dots > Manage Resources.
+5. Press Add Resource.
+Fill in URL /local/apexcharts-card.js and choose "JavaScript Module".
+Press Update.
+6. Go to HomeAssistant "homepage" and make sure that you are in the edit mode (first part of step 4).
+Press Add Card > Search for "Manual" and select it.
+7. Copy code from [here](/apexchart-card-visualisations/current_electricity_price.yaml) to the left side of the dialog.
+8. Press save and enjoy.

 ## Misc

 Sensors are prefixed with "SHF" to prevent collision with possibly pre-existing sensors in your HomeAssistant instance.
 SHF is derived from Spot-Hinta.Fi.